 5280 Fellowship Staff will provide overall leadership, direction, and teaching for the program.
 Each staff member brings a strong background of academic excellence, diverse work experience, and commitment to the local church to the role.
 Fellows will interact with staff extensively at the Saturday sessions and weekend retreats.

 Leading the 5280 Fellowship is a critical part of Brian’s role as director of cultural engagement for Denver Institute for Faith & Work and directs the 5280 Fellowship.
 With a background in biology, he knows how central a theology of work is to both a rich professional life and a flourishing society.
 He holds an M.Div. from Denver Seminary, a M.Ed. in exercise physiology from the University of Texas, and a B.A. in physiology and B.S. in exercise science from the University of California at Davis.
 With more than 10 years in pastoral ministry and 4 years as faculty at Denver Seminary, Brian is one of Denver’s leading voices on theology of work and vocation.

 Throughout the session, Fellows will learn from seasoned experts in a wide variety of sectors about key issues in the city and distinct industries.
 Senior leaders will meet with small groups of Fellows to share about their career, workplace, and faith in the context of their leadership.
 A select group of leaders will also share during Saturday teaching sessions and weekend retreats.
-The Class of 2017 will have the opportunity to hear from the following leaders.
+Below are several examples of the industries and leaders that Fellows have interacted with.